 On successful completion of this course, learners may wish to progress on to the following electrotechnical qualifications:

-Learners will be expected to provide essential stationery items such as pens, pencils, ruler, calculator, A4 note pad and folder.
+Learners will be expected to provide essential stationery items such as pens, pencils, ruler, calculator, basic geometry set, A4 note pad and folder.